 - Asynchronous Processing: Use asynchronous calls for resource-intensive tasks to improve system responsiveness.

-- Monitoring: Use tools like Salesforce Event Monitoring and Dynamics 365 System Health Dashboard to track performance and detect issues early.
+- Throttling: Implement rate limits to avoid exceeding API limits and ensure smooth operation.
+Monitoring: Use tools like Salesforce Event Monitoring and Dynamics 365 System Health Dashboard to track performance and detect issues early.

 User Training